simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 - INTERNAL - used to report internal/logical errors to agent clients

 New errors
+- AGENT - errors of another agent
+  - A_MESSAGE - SMP message failed to parse
+  - A_PROHIBITED - SMP message is prohibited with the current queue status
 - CONN - connection errors
+  - REQUIRED - connection is required in the command (and absent)
-  - UNKNOWN -- connection alias not in database
+  - UNKNOWN - connection alias not in database
-  - DUPLICATE -- connection alias already exists
+  - DUPLICATE - connection alias already exists
-  - SIMPLEX_RCV -- operation requires send queue
+  - SIMPLEX_RCV - operation requires send queue
-  - SIMPLEX_SND -- operation requires receive queue
+  - SIMPLEX_SND - operation requires receive queue
 - MESSAGE - message errors
   - SIZE - reports incorrect message size for agent messages (when parsing SEND and MSG)
   - LARGE - message does not fit in SMP block
-- AGENT string - agent implementation or dependency error
+- INTERNAL ByteString - agent implementation or dependency error

 ### SMPClientError (Client.hs)